projectsveltos/.github/profile/README.md

 If you like the project, please leave us a [:star:](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
 Your support means a lot to us. **Thank you 🙏.**

 Today, it's very common for organizations to run and manage multiple Kubernetes clusters across different cloud providers or infrastructures.
-With an increasing number of clusters, consistently managing addons is not an easy task.
+With an increasing number of clusters, consistently managing add-ons is not an easy task.

-Sveltos is a lightweight application designed to programmatically manage addons in hundreds of clusters.
-Sveltos focuses not only on the ability to scale the number of clusters it can manage, but also to give visibility to exactly which addons are installed on each cluster.
+Sveltos is a lightweight application designed to manage add-ons in hundreds of clusters.
+Sveltos focuses not only on the ability to scale the number of clusters it can manage, but also to give visibility to exactly which add-ons are installed on each cluster.
 All while also offering platform admins with a multi-tenancy solution, easily allowing to onboard and programmatically grant permissions to tenant admins.

 Sveltos comes with support to automatically discover [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) powered clusters.
 Any other cluster (GKE for instance) can easily be registered with Sveltos.
-Then, Sveltos can manage Kubernetes addons on all the clusters seamless.
+Then, Sveltos can manage Kubernetes add-ons on all the clusters seamless.

 ![Sveltos in action](https://github.com/projectsveltos/sveltos-manager/blob/dev/doc/multi-clusters.png)

 The idea is simple:
 1. from the management cluster, selects one or more `clusters` with a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors);
-2. lists which Kubernetes addons need to be deployed on such clusters.
+2. lists which Kubernetes add-ons need to be deployed on such clusters.

-## Addons deployment
+## Add-ons deployment

 ![Sveltos in action](https://github.com/projectsveltos/sveltos-manager/blob/main/doc/sveltos.png)